Bounds for Hardness Condensation in the Query Model: Negative Results II: Incondensability of Decision Tree Complexity

 In the second part, like the unrestricted case, we verify the certificates described in $Y_z$ by querying the variables in $Y_z|_\rho$ and the corresponding certificate variables in $(x_1|_\rho,\ldots ,x_{\log t}|_\rho)$.
 If the verification passes, the algorithm outputs $1$, else outputs $0$.
 Since the algorithm needs to verify the contents of one cell, the total number of queries made in the second part is $O(k\log k\log t + \cert(f) \log t)=O(k\log^2 k)$.

-We now give the details of the algorithm for the first part.
+\paragraph*{Algorithm for the first part} We now give the details of our algorithm for the first part.
 Recall that the address part of the input contains $\log t$ copies of the base function $f$.
 We will run (at most) $\log t$ many iterations of the algorithm.
-At the end of each iteration $i$, we will have a candidate value for $f(x_i|_\rho)$, i.e., either we know the value of $f(x_i|_\rho)$ or there are no valid cheat-sheet cells for $f(x_i|_\rho)=0$.
+At the end of each iteration $i$, we will have a candidate value for $f(x_i|_\rho)$, i.e., either we know the value of $f(x_i|_\rho)$ or there are no valid cheat-sheet cells for $f(x_i|_\rho)=1$.
 At the end of the $\log t$ iterations, there will only be one remaining (possibly valid) cheat-sheet cell to be verified.
 We now give details of an iteration of the algorithm.

 Let $c$ be a constant such that $|\rho^{-1}(\ast)|=O(\dqc(\fcs)) \leq ck^{1.5}\log k$.